Servideska/HPC/doc.zih.tu-dresden.de/docs/software/energy_measurement.md

 already be available or might be added in the future for which information is available upon request.

+!!! note
-**Note**: The dataheap infrastructure can only be accessed from inside the university campus network.
+    The dataheap infrastructure can only be accessed from inside the university campus network.

 ### Using the Python Interface